FAQs

 How do you become a member?

-Ask the pastor.
-Generally we have prospective member classes four times each year.
-Members are formally received by our session (church council) and then recognized in worship.
+Ask a pastor.
+We have prospective member classes several times a year.
+Members are formally received by the Session (church council) and then recognized in worship.

 What do you have to believe to become a member?